 Azusa Pacific University's Libraries celebrate 40 years of the Special Collections.
-Join us for this special event and fundraiser to help support the conservation and repair of the collections.
+Join us for this special event and fundraiser to help support the development, preservation, and scholarship of the Special Collections.
 The evening includes a message from keynote speaker David Zeidberg, Avery Director of the Huntington Library, and an opportunity to view rare books and artifacts from APU’s collections.

 Date: Saturday, May 17, 2014

 Time: Reception and exhibit at 5 p.m., dinner at 6 p.m.

 Location: Felix Event Center